 Course Work: A minimum of 30 credits with 24 credits of course work and 6 credits of graduate research.
-Of the 24 course credits, 12 of them must be at the 600 level or higher; including, a) One seminar course (MEES 608 or equivalent) must be taken for each year in residence (on average); b) One approved Statistics course (400 level or higher); c) One graduate course representing significant interdisciplinary breadth, outside the student's specialization; d) One course or seminar in management, ethics or philosophy of science.
+Of the 24 course credits, 12 of them must be at the 600 level or higher; including, a) one seminar course (MEES 608 or equivalent) must be taken for each year in residence (on average); b) one approved Statistics course (400 level or higher); c) one graduate course representing significant interdisciplinary breadth, outside the student's specialization; d) one course or seminar in management, ethics or philosophy of science.

 Thesis Defense: An Oral Defense of the Thesis, administered according to Graduate School regulations, will take place at the completion of the research project.
-This defense will be conducted by the Research Advisory Committee and will be administered once all other degree requirements have been fulfilled.
+This defense will be conducted by the Advisory Committee and will be administered once all other degree requirements have been fulfilled.